A tradition started

 are split into ability level, but everyone still starts by earning the first

-Filly Bolo as tradition
+Filly Bolo as tradition.
+While most

 campers can only spend 1 week with us to earn 1 Bolo per summer, we have some